jasonnyland/Grandmother_Clock/README.md

 while taking her medication, to avoid double-dosing while using a weekday pill box.
 It's a clean, simple clock for the forgetful!
-Many clocks show the weekday, but they are dim, cluttered with other information, and optimized for battery life.
+Many clocks show the weekday, but they are optimized for battery life with dim LCDs, and are cluttered with extra information.

-Instructions:
+You will need:
+- Arduino Uno
+- 16x2 LCD module
+- DS3231 RTC module

+Notes:
-Upload this sketch, then open a serial monitor at 9600 baud to set the clock.
-If you don't use the OSEPP LCD shield, you will need to reconfigure LCD pinouts as appropriate.
+If you don't use the OSEPP LCD shield, you may need to reconfigure LCD pinouts as appropriate.

 Features to add:
-- RTC support for DS3231 module
+- RTC support for DS3231 module (done)
+  - RTC module interrupt to save battery
 - Motion-activated backlight with PIR sensor
   - Investigate battery power once backlight can turn off